inbravo/aws-feature-set/README.md

 		- Create a new route table for customization

 <img src="https://github.com/inbravo/aws-feature-set/blob/master/images/cloudguru/vpc.png" width="800" align="middle">

+### ELB
+- ELB types
+	- Application Load Balancer : HTTP/HTTPS
+	- Network Load Balancer : TCP
+	- Classic Load Balancer : HTTP/HTTPS/TCP
+- ELB supports Internet-facing or Internal load balancing
+- To have HA in general or for ELB, ensure that you have at-least 2 public and or private subnets in different availability zones
+- Create ELB also requires to configure security settings

-### NAT Instance & NAT Gateway
+### NAT Instance/Gateway
 - NAT Instance is one EC2 instance.
-Search NAT in AMI market place and select Nat ready EC2 instances
+Search NAT in AMI market place and select NAT ready EC2 instances
 - NAT Gateway is a managed service, which is just came in to replace NAT instances
 - You are responsible for performance management, scale out and security groups
 - On NAT instance, **Remember to disable source/destination IP check**.
 This is required to allow private subnet internet connectivity.
 This is not required on NAT Gateway